South Fulham Clean Air Neighbourhood project

 Monitoring cameras have been installed to provide feedback on vehicle numbers and inform any alterations.
 Anyone can go through them.
 They are sited in Ranelagh Avenue, Foskett Road, Ewald Road, Daisy Lane, Studdridge Street, Clancarty Road and Settrington Road.

 Visitors can drive to every street in the area and avoid the cameras by entering and leaving via New Kings Road or entering and leaving via Wandsworth Bridge Road.
 Residents can also give their visitors free access through RingGo or a hotline (see below).

-Out-of-borough motorists who go through the cameras will get warning letters for the first few weeks.
-After then, non-H&F drivers seeking to cut through between Wandsworth Bridge Road and New Kings Road, creating pollution and congestion, will face fines.
+For the first two months of the trial, out-of-borough motorists who go through the cameras receive warning letters.
+From Wednesday 1 February non-H&F drivers seeking to cut through between Wandsworth Bridge Road and New Kings Road, creating pollution and congestion, receive a Penalty Charge Notice (PCN).